MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 >[!IMPORTANT]
 >A flow can only be called from a topic located in the same [Common Data Service environment](/powerapps/maker/common-data-service/data-platform-intro) as your bot.
 >Flows must also be in a solution in Power Automate.
-You can [move flows into solutions](#move-a-flow-to-the-solutions-tab-on-the-power-automate-portal) so they are listed in the authoring canvas.
+You can [move flows into solutions](#(Optional)-Move-a-flow-from-Default-Solution-to-another-solution) so they are listed in the authoring canvas.

 Flows typically use variables to input and output information.
 The variables can then be used in other nodes within the topic.